Hypercubers/hypercubing.xyz/docs/faq.md

     2x2x2x2, 2x2x2x3, 2x2x3x3, 2x3x3x3, and 3x3x3x3

 ??? question "Which 4D shapes can be turned into physical puzzles?"
     While it's always possible to just arrange the stickers on a table, the real challenge is in finding a design that is piece-based instead of sticker-based and fits in a compact shape that isn't too horrendous to turn.
 It just requires out-of-the-box thinking.
-We currently have several renderings for physical puzzles that haven't been built in real life yet.
+We currently have several renderings for physical puzzles that haven't been built in real life yet; see the [Physical Puzzles](/puzzles/physical/index) page for a complete list.

-??? question "Can a physical 5D puzzle exist?"
-    In 3d space, it's difficult to find a symmetrical design to arrange 5 colors.
-It's possible using [icosahedral symmetry](https://math.stackexchange.com/q/103005/1115019), but it would be painful to use.
-Perhaps some clever design will be invented in the future that allows us to fully implement 5D+ puzzles.

 ## Speedsolving